chimera-linux/cports/Packaging.md

   conflict with other packages of this name.
 If the version part is not provided, several packages of that name may be installed, but none of them will be considered by default; instead, an error message will be given and the user will need to choose.
+Additionally, it can be used to provide `pc` files (like `pc:foo=1.0`, you can use `0` as a version fallback) and commands (like `cmd:foo`).
+This is notably useful when combined with the `!scanpkgconf` option and so on.
 * `sha256` *(list)* A list of SHA256 checksums specified as digest strings corresponding to each field in `sources`.
 Used for verification.
 * `shlib_provides` *(list)* Extra shared libraries to be provided by